featherplain/amethyst/readme.txt

 == Description ==
 Amethyst is a simple theme based on Foundation.
 The design is kept simple to keep the simplicity of the Foundation.
 Features are, 100% responsive layouts, Genericons, Gulp use, Sass.

+== Copyright ==
+Amethyst WordPress Theme, Copyright 2015 featherplain Amethyst is distributed under the terms of the GNU GPL

 /* Installation
 /* -------------------------------------------------------------- */